 Then go to Events Manager in Meta Business Manager and check the Event Match Quality score for your Purchase event.
 Anything below 6/10 means your customer data matching is weak, which hurts optimisation.

 If you're on Shopify, reinstalling the Meta channel app usually resolves most pixel issues.
 Also confirm that Conversions API is active - you need server-side tracking alongside browser tracking.
+The full breakdown is in how to track Meta ads conversions after iOS attribution.

 Problem 3: Too Many Ad Sets Splitting Budget